Bamicode/PBL-Professinal-Projects---Darey.io/Project01.md

 MySQL: The database.
 MySQL is an open source relational database management system for storing application data.
 With My SQL, you can store all your information in a format that is easily queried with the SQL language.
 SQL is a great choice if you are dealing with a business domain that is well structured, and you want to translate that structure into the backend.
 MySQL is suitable for running even large and complex sites.
 See "SQL vs. NoSQL Databases: What's the Difference?" for more information on SQL and NoSQL databases.

 PHP: The programming language.
 The PHP open source scripting language works with Apache to help you create dynamic web pages.
 You cannot use HTML to perform dynamic processes such as pulling data out of a database.
 To provide this type of functionality, you simply drop PHP code into the parts of a page that you want to be dynamic.
+PHP is designed for efficiency.
+It makes programming easier—and a bit more fun—by allowing you to write new code, hit refresh, and immediately see the resulting changes without the need for compiling.
+If you prefer, you can swap out PHP in favor of Perl or the increasingly popular Python language.

 ## How the components work together